microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/New-EntraBetaUserAppRoleAssignment.md

                 A1bC2dE3fH4iJ5kL6mN7oP8qR9sT0u 00aa00aa-bb11-cc22-dd33-44ee44ee44ee 18-06-2024 11:22:40
 ```

 This command assigns a user to an application that doesn't have any roles.
+You can use the command `Get-EntraBetaUser` to get user object Id.
+You can use the command `Get-EntraBetaApplication` to get application Id.
+You can use the command `Get-EntraBetaServicePrincipal` to get service principal object Id.

 - `-ObjectId` parameter specifies the ID of a user to whom you are assigning the app role.
 - `-PrincipalId` parameter specifies the ID of a user to whom you are assigning the app role.